-No Submitter Comments

-No 1 Submitter ML Graham The submitter raises the following concerns: Questions the argument that the land is not viable for productive purposes when the applicant (at 52 Raymond Road) has been farming (apples and berries) for the past 25 years; The soils in the area do produce outstanding wine grapes and agrees with the Peer Review that viticulture is the dominant land use and that the vineyards are performing well; Does not agree with the applicants view that while the site is capable of

-Does not agree with the applicants

-the soils were regarded in the Gimlett Gravels area of Hastings; The submitter seeks that consent be declined .
-2 W and F Gunn The submitter raises the following concerns: Loss of amenity through change in built form of the area directly opposite and being contrary to what can be expected from a Plains Production Zone site; Increase in traffic movements to and from new sites opposite; It is a fragmented approach to the creation of lifestyle sites within the area; Precedent effects for other properties along Raymond Road in the Plains Production Zone wishing to subdivide to create lifestyle sites; Cumulative effects changing the nature of the surrounding environment in a fragmented and haphazard way; This application would be better achieved through a plan change to allow appropriate community consultation and setting of appropriate outcomes and controls for development.
+No Submitter Comments 1 ML Graham The submitter raises the following concerns: Questions the argument that the land is not viable for productive purposes when the applicant (at 52 Raymond Road) has been farming (apples and berries) for the past 25 years; The soils in the area do produce outstanding wine grapes and agrees with the Peer Review that viticulture is the dominant land use and that the vineyards are performing well; Does not agree with the applicants view that while the site is capable of being productive it does not follow that it requires protection accorded to the elite soils of the Plains Zone and compared this ideal with how the soils were regarded in the Gimlett Gravels area of Hastings; The submitter seeks that consent be declined.
+2 W and F Gunn The submitter raises the following concerns: • Loss of amenity through change in built form of the area directly opposite and being contrary to what can be expected from a Plains Production Zone site; • Increase in traffic movements to and from new sites opposite; • It is a fragmented approach to the creation of lifestyle sites within the area; • Precedent effects for other properties along Raymond Road in the Plains Production Zone wishing to subdivide to create lifestyle sites; • Cumulative effects changing the nature of the surrounding environment in a fragmented and haphazard way; This application would be better achieved through a plan change to allow appropriate community consultation and setting of appropriate outcomes and controls for development.
 The submitter seeks that consent be declined.
-If approved however, the submitter seeks; a reduced speed limit along Raymond Road and the setting of development controls to mitigate adverse effects through setting appropriate consent conditions, such as covenants, height restrictions and built form guidelines for any future titles.
+If approved however, the submitter seeks; a reduced speed limit along Raymond Road and the setting of development controls to mitigate adverse effects through setting appropriate consent conditions, such as covenants, height restrictions and built form guidelines for any future t itles.